ArchieHulse/Data-Driven-Investigation-of-Primary-Productivity/README.md

-# Project-2
+# Data Driven Investigation of the Negative Correlation between Sea Surface Temperature and Chlorophyll-a Concentration
-Investigation of the Negative Correlation between Sea Surface Temperature and Chlorophyll-a Concentration in the North Atlantic Ocean:
+*Investigation of the Negative Correlation between Sea Surface Temperature and Chlorophyll-a Concentration in the North Atlantic Ocean:*

 ![image](https://user-images.githubusercontent.com/122451494/217112252-eaae848a-d9e8-4831-a93a-10c7b26b3726.png)